BossJaybs/AI-GENERATOR/README.md

 ![AI Content Generation Dashboard](public/dashboard.png)

-This project is an AI Content Generation Dashboard built using Next.js, Drizzle ORM, NEON PostgreSQL, Tailwind CSS, and TypeScript (tsx).
-The dashboard allows users to generate AI content and view their history of generated content.
+This project  is an AI Content Generation Dashboard that enables users to generate AI-powered content and track their generation history.
+It leverages the Google Gemini API for content creation, with user authentication handled via Clerk, and data stored in a NEON PostgreSQL database using Drizzle ORM.
 ## Tech Stack

 - **Next.js**: A React framework for production.